 PA: Most physician assistant positions require candidates to possess a master’s degree.

-NP: A master’s degree is required to practice in any state.
-However, the American Association of Colleges of Nursing has suggested that in future, nurse practitioners receive the Doctor of Nursing Practice, or DNP, but this has not yet happened.
-For now, a graduate degree suffices.
+NP: A master’s degree in nursing is the minimum requirement to practice in any state.
+However, the American Association of Colleges of Nursing has recommended that in the future, nurse practitioners be required to hold a Doctor of Nursing Practice (DNP), but the current nursing shortage has made this impractical for the time being.

-PA: Programs must be accredited through the Accreditation Review Commission on Education for the Physician Assistant, Inc. A list of accredited programs is available here.
+PA: Programs must be accredited through the Accreditation Review Commission on Education for the Physician Assistant.

-PA: Physician assistants must complete and 100 credit hours every 2 years and log their time officially through the National Commission on Certification of Physician Assistants.
-Every 6 years they must pass an exam, though this is moving to a 10-year cycle.
+PA: Beginning in 2014, a 10-year certification maintenance cycle was implemented, replacing the six-year cycle that was previously in place.
+Physician assistants must complete 100 credit hours and pass a recertification exam every 5 years (twice within each renewal cycle) and log their time officially through the National Commission on Certification of Physician Assistants.

 Featured YouTube Video